bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_simple_flow.md

 dest.Wait();
 ```

 When `dest.Wait()` returns, all data was read from the source and written into the database table.
-To operate totally asynchrounously, you can use the `Completion` property to
+To operate totally asynchronously, you can use the `Completion` property to
 receive a Task object for further handling.

 *If you are new to the .NET Task parallel library (TPL) and asynchronous programming, I recommend to use the `Execute()` & `Wait()` pattern to run your data flows.
-If you want to use `ExecuteAsny()` and `Completion`, learn more abouti [Asynchronous programming with async and await here.](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/)
+If you want to use `ExecuteAsny()` and `Completion`, learn more about [Asynchronous programming with async and await here.](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/)

 ## View the full code

-This demo code is available online - [view the full code on github](https://github.com/etlbox/etlboxdemo/tree/main/SimpleFlow).
+This demo code is available online - [view the full code on Github](https://github.com/etlbox/etlboxdemo/tree/main/SimpleFlow).